andrewm4894/anomstack/README.md

 13. 📦 - Dockerized for easy deployment.
 14. 🔔 - Scores & Alerts saved to database so you can query them and do whatever you want with them.
 15. 🏷️ - Add custom metric tags for more complex alert routing e.g. priority or subject area based.
+16. 🔄 - Change detection jobs out of the box.

 ### Architecture